AllyTally/VVVVVV-Text/README.md

 To run the program, run `python3 vvvvvv-text.py` in your terminal.
 Make sure you run this in the folder containing `vvvvvv-text.py`.
 Feel free to create a batch/shell script that runs this command so it's easier to open.

+On Windows, it's possible to double-click the `vvvvvv-text.py` file to run the program in most cases.

 If you are unable to use `pip3` or `python3`, try `pip` and `python`.

 ## Screenshot